NWOYESTEPEHN/api-youtube-/README.md

 Collected data as JSON: I collected the data as a JSON object and parsed through the data saving it as variables first.
 Saved the data as a Pandas DataFrame
-Lastly, I just added some error handling logic and cleaned up the code
+Lastly, I just added some error handling logic and cleaned up the code Also help star this respiratory if you liked my code